rolph-recto/serde_datalog/README.md

 # Serde Datalog

-Serde Datalog is a universal extractor of Datalog facts.
-It provides an implementation of the `Serializer` trait from [Serde](https://serde.rs/) to generate facts from any data structure whose type implements the `serde::Serializable` trait.
+Serde Datalog provides an implementation of the `Serializer` trait from [Serde](https://serde.rs/) to generate facts from any data structure whose type implements the `serde::Serializable` trait.
 In Datalog parlance, Serde Datalog serializes data structures to EDBs.

 Serde Datalog has two main components: an **extractor** that generates facts about data structures, and a **backend** that materializes these facts into